dzg/matrix-googlevoice/README.md

 ### How it works

 - Use Google Voice’s **Forward messages to email** option and watch inbox for new messages, then create new rooms for each sender
-- Watch room for replies and route back through Gmail to Google Voice.
+- Watch these rooms for replies and route back through Gmail to Google Voice.

 ### Supported: